 - Work with the Integrated Case Management (ICM) client database system to manage and assess client needs for services and supports.

 - Supervise undergraduate or graduate students in practicum placements.

-- Education and skill with trauma-informed approaches such as: somatic experiencing mindfulness, cognitive behavioral therapy, narrative therapy, integrative mind/body/spirit approaches, traditional Indigenous healing practices, and career and life planning.
+- Education and skill with trauma-informed approaches such as, person-centred, mindfulness, Somatic Experiencing.
+Cognitive Behavioural Therapy, Narrative Therapy, integrative mind/body/spirit approaches, and career and life planning.